simh/simh/README.md

-    EXPECT                          React to output produced by a simulated system SEND                            Inject input to a simulated system's console SCREENSHOT                      Snapshot the current video display window
+    EXPECT                          React to output produced by a simulated system SEND                            Inject input to a simulated system's console SCREENSHOT                      Snapshot the current video display window RUN UNTIL breakpoint            Establish the breakpoiunt specified and run until it is encountered RUN UNTIL "output-string" ...
+Establish the specified "output-string" as an EXPECT and run until it is encountered.
+    GO UNTIL breakpoint             Establish the breakpoiunt specified and go until it is encountered GO UNTILE "output-string" ...
+Establish the specified "output-string" as an EXPECT and go until it is encountered.

 #### Command Processing Enhancements